remondis-it/remap/README.md

 As you can see, the mapping of the fields with name `someBean` are performed automatically because the mapper supporting the required type conversion was registered.

-__If the field names differ you can simply use a `reassign` operation to specify the new field name__
+__If the field names differ you can simply use a `reassign` operation to specify the new field name!__

 ### Mapping fields with different names with another mapper